-The Gross Vehicle Weight (i.e., the combined weight of vehicle, driver, passengers, luggage, trailer hitch, trailer tongue load and any other optional equipment installed on your vehicle) must never exceed the Gross Vehicle Weight Rating (GVWR).
-GVWR is shown on the certification plate located on the left center pillar of your vehicle.
+Gross Vehicle Weight (GVW) is the combined total of the weight of the vehicle, driver, passengers, luggage, trailer hitch, trailer tongue load and any other optional equipment installed on your vehicle.
+Therefore, the GVW changes depending on the situation.
+Determine the GVW each time before going on a trip by putting your vehicle and trailer on a vehicle scale.

+GVWR is shown on the certification plate located on the driver's door jamb of your vehicle.